 Law and Poverty

-Prior to joining the faculty, Professor Gilman was a trial attorney in the Civil Rights Division at the Department of Justice, an associate at Arnold and Porter in Washington, D.C., a law clerk to United States District Court Judge Frank A. Kaufman of the District of Maryland and an editor of the Michigan Law Review .
-Professor Gilman's scholarship focuses on issues relating to welfare and social justice, and her articles have been published in the California Law Review, the Vanderbilt Law Review, and the William & Mary Bill of Rights Journal, among others.
-She was a visiting associate professor at the William and Mary School of Law during the 2005-2006 academic year, and a professor in the University of Aberdeen summer program in Summer 2009.
-In 2009, she received the Outstanding Teaching by a Full-Time Faculty Member Award.
+Before joining the faculty, Gilman was a trial attorney in the Civil Rights Division at the Department of Justice; an associate at Arnold and Porter in Washington, D.C.; a law clerk to United States District Court Judge Frank A. Kaufman of the District of Maryland; and an editor of the Michigan Law Review .
+Her scholarship focuses on issues relating to poverty, privacy, and feminist legal theory, and her articles have been published in the California Law Review, the Vanderbilt Law Review, the Washington University Law Review, and the Fordham Law Review, among many others.
+She regularly writes for and speaks to the media about data privacy issues impacting marginalized communities.
+She was previously a visiting associate professor at the William and Mary School of Law and a professor in the University of Aberdeen summer program.
+In 2009, she received the award for Outstanding Teaching by a Full-Time Faculty Member.

 Becoming a Trial Lawyer, with Steven Grossman and Fredric Lederer (Carolina Academic Press 2008).

 Beyond Window Dressing: Public Participation for Marginalized Communities in the Datafied Society, 91 Fordham L. Rev. 503 (2022).

 Me, Myself and My Digital Double: Extending Sara Greene’s Stealing (Identity) from the Poor to the Challenges of Identity Verification, 106 Minn.
 L. Rev. Headnotes 301 (2022).